 Although EFASCE di Philadelphia was not established until 2008, there has been a thriving cultural link between Friulans in the area for more than a century.
 The photo below taken in 1924 shows some members of the Friulano community enjoying a day of relaxation at the “Baraca” (shed, shown to the right).
 Recognizing the need for a more permanent meeting place efforts were made for the purchase of a property at 8030 Germantown Avenue, previous site of The John Gilbert Elementary School.
 This prominent building in the heart of Chestnut Hill remains the home of The Venetian Social Club today.

-The Venetian Club, affectionately dubbed “The Club” by many, has remained a place for fun, friendship, and fellowship for over 85 years.
+The Venetian Club, affectionately dubbed “The Club” by many, has remained a place for fun, friendship, and fellowship since 1924.
 Many social events including evening dinner dances featuring alpine music, sports banquets, holiday parties and similar events have taken place in the ballroom over the years.
 The Club has provided a needed tie between the “Old” and “New” worlds, where Friulans could socialize and speak their native language amongst family and friends.
 Bocce and tennis courts on the adjacent lot no longer exist, however the Club still features a game room with card tables, pool and shuffle board; full size ballroom with a stage; bowling facilities; and a full service bar (for members only).